Thank you for visiting the Giving webpage of Troy Assembly of God. There are a few ways to contribute tithes, gifts and offerings.

 – 1 –

 Online Giving Option.
-Click below to enter your giving amount, and credit/debit card information.
+Click the donate button below to enter your giving amount, and credit/debit card information.

 All information is confidential.